 These kinds of company updates are best sent on a semi-regular basis.
-Monthly or seasonal updates will be met with a smile, but weekly updates might be too often for clients that you only communicate with once or twice a year.
+Monthly or seasonal updates will be met with a smile, but weekly updates might be too often for clients you only communicate with once or twice a year.

 If you work in a fast-paced industry, you might devote your newsletter to sharing important updates and industry news.
-Talk about tech improvements, compliance issues, and anything else that your clients need to be aware of.
+Talk about tech improvements, compliance issues, and anything else your clients need to be aware of.

 These campaigns mesh particularly well with company updates.
 Clients will look forward to a regular newsletter that keeps them informed about your side of the industry.